outlier-org/onboarding/README.md

 ## Commit Types

 Commit types (e.g. `feat`, `fix`, `refactor`, `style`) are important because they are a signal to the reviewer for what they should be looking for and how much scrutiny the review needs.
+Reference from [Angular](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines):

+- feat: A new feature
+- fix: A bug fix
+- refactor: A code change that neither fixes a bug nor adds a feature
+- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- test: Adding missing tests or correcting existing tests
+- docs: Documentation only changes
+- perf: A code change that improves performance
+- build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- ci: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)

+### Descending Levels of Scrutiny and Test Requirements

 **Feature** commits require the most scrutiny.
 They add or change functionality, require additional tests, and have the greatest chance of introducing a bug.